athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 3/Cog the Ruffian.md

     desc: "`pf2:1` Club +8 ()\n__Damage__  1d6 + 4 bludgeoning"

   - name: "Ranged"
-    desc: "`pf2:1` Sling +8 (propulsive, range increment 50 feet, reload 1)\n__Damage__  1d6 + 4 bludgeoning"
+    desc: "`pf2:1` Club +8 (thrown 10 ft.)\n__Damage__  1d6 + 4 bludgeoning"

   - name: "Ranged"
-    desc: "`pf2:1` Club +8 (thrown 10 ft.)\n__Damage__  1d6 + 4 bludgeoning"
+    desc: "`pf2:1` Sling +8 (propulsive, range increment 50 feet, reload 1)\n__Damage__  1d6 + 4 bludgeoning"

   - name: "Brutal Beating"
     desc: "  Cog's brutality shakes foes' confidence.
-When Cog deals damage on a critical hit, the target is [[Conditions/Frightened 1|Frightened 1]], and Cog can knock the target up to 10 feet away (this is forced movement)."
+When Cog deals damage on a critical hit, the target is [[Conditions/Frightened|Frightened 1]], and Cog can knock the target up to 10 feet away (this is forced movement)."

   - name: "Cheek Pouches"
     desc: "  Like all ratfolk, Cog has stretchy cheek pouches that can store up to 1 cubic foot of objects (though no more than 4 light items).
 Cog can remove or store an item using the Interact action.
 As long as Cog has at least one object in his cheek pouches, his speech is noticeably difficult to understand."